denten-books/plain-text/0-intro.md

 My approach to writing *Plain Text* stems from the desire to enact theory capable of addressing the grim picture Friedrich Kittler paints at the end of his influential monograph.[^ln-kittler2] Kittler was neither a technological romantic nor a Luddite.
-I read the concluding chapters of *Gramophone, Film, Typewriter* as a call to action.
+I understand his *Gramophone, Film, Typewriter* as a call to action.
 When Kittler writes that "media determine our situation," he challenges his reader to choose between complicity and defiance [@kittler_gramophone_1999, xxxix].
-What can we do to counteract technological determinism highlighted by Kittler?
+What can we do to counteract technological determinism that Kittler warns us about?
 In what follows, I outline several intellectual lineages that frame my approach to the problem, leading to a kind of a materialist critique that is both pragmatic and experimental.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
-As such, it is one of our most powerful tools for analysis and resistance against technological determinism.[^ln-determine] But as Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
+As such, it is one of our most powerful tools for analysis and resistance against technological determinism.[^ln-determine] As Max Horkheimer wrote, "the issue is not simply the theory of emancipation; it is the practice of it as well" [@horkheimer_critical_1982, 233].
 Recently, scholars like Kathleen Fitzpatrick, Tiziana Terranova, and Trebor Scholz have began to turn the tools of critical theory towards the instrumental contexts of knowledge production [@scholz_digital_2013; @fitzpatrick_planned_2011; @terranova_network_2004].
 I join them to argue that in treating the instruments of intellectual production and consumption uncritically, all of us---readers and writers---accumulate an ethical debt.
 For example, it is one thing to theorize about the free movement of literary tropes across cultures and continents, and quite another to have that theory appear in print behind paywalls inaccessible to most global reading publics.[^ln-sarab] Similarly, a theoretical distinction between form and content, when instantiated in specific file formats like Microsoft Word (`.docx`) or Adobe Reader (`.pdf`), establishes divisions of labor between editors, proofreaders, book sellers, and offshore typesetting firms.[^ln-sweatshop] One group trades content in the economy of prestige,